 Differentially expressed genes and selection

-Having identified genes that were differentially expressed between flies adapted to the respective selection regimes, we went on to look for signals of selection in cis with these genes.
-Considering an interval +- 5Kb around each gene, we looked for SNPs showing a significant time-by-regime effect in the regression analysis and overlapped with the DE genes.
+Having identified genes that were differentially expressed between flies adapted to the respective selection regimes, we went on to look for signals of selection nearby along the chromosome to these genes.
+Considering an interval ±+- 5 kb around each gene, we looked for SNPs showing a significant time-by-regime effect in the regression analysis and overlapped with the DE genes.
 To this end we used the R-package GenomicRanges, and the fraction of overlapping selected SNPs was calculated at p-value thresholds {10-5, 10-10, 10-15, 10-20, 10-25, 10-30} for the time-by-regime effect (Figure 4B, black lines).
 Because of the large number of DE genes and selected SNPs, we expect some amount of overlap between the two by chance.
 To quantify this expected chance overlap, we performed a permutation test.
 For each permutation, the same number of SNPs as we observed to be significant at that significance threshold was picked at random from the full set of 1.76M SNPs.
 We then calculated the fraction of these random SNPs that overlapped with the DE genes.
 Performing 1000 permutations at each p-value threshold gave us empirical null distributions for the overlap (Figure 4B, boxplots).

 Epistatic selection signatures